Caulerpa taxifolia: Use in aquaria

 Caulerpa species are commonly used in aquaria for their aesthetic qualities and ability to control the growth of undesired species.
 C. taxifolia has been cultivated for use in aquaria in western Europe since the early 1970s.
 A clone of the alga that was resistant to cold was observed in the tropical aquarium at the Wilhelma Zoo in Stuttgart and further bred by exposure to chemicals and ultraviolet light.
 The zoo distributed the strain to other aquaria, including the Oceanographic Museum of Monaco.

 The aquarium strain is morphologically identical to native populations of the species.
 However, a 2008 study found that a population of the aquarium strain near Caloundra, Australia exhibited markedly reduced sexual reproduction, with only male plants present during some reproductive episodes.
 The aquarium strain can survive out of water for up to 10 days in moist conditions, with 1 cm fragments capable of producing viable plants.

 Status as invasive species

 Outside its native range, C. taxifolia is listed as an invasive species.
-It is one of two algae on the list of the world's 100 worst invasive species compiled by the IUCN Invasive Species Specialist Group.
+It is one of two algae on the list of the world's 100 worst invasive species compiled by the IUCN Invasive Species Specialist Group (alongside Wakame).
 The species is able to thrive in heavily polluted waters, possibly contributing to its spread in the Mediterranean.